Mark Sisco, M.D.

 Monday–Friday: 8:30 a.m.–5 p.m.

-A woman in Northbrook, IL, is happy with her decision to have her breast implants checked.
+Woman in her late 40s is happy with her decision to have her breast implants checked (model)

 Over the past several years, increasing numbers of women have sought me out to remove their breast implants for symptoms they attribute to “breast implant illness.”
 Most of them report a constellation of symptoms, including fatigue, cognitive problems, hair and skin changes, and the like.
 Breast implants have been around for over fifty years, so it is hard to know whether this trend reflects a true increase in these symptoms or the effects of social media on women’s awareness and validation of each other’s experiences.

-In this blog post, I’ll explain a bit about breast implant illness and a few issues you should consider if you’re thinking about breast implant removal at my Northbrook, IL, practice or somewhere else across the country.
+In this blog post, I’ll explain a bit about breast implant illness (BII) and a few issues you should consider if you’re thinking about breast implant removal.

 The Value of Breast Implants